Netherlands women's national rugby union team

 The Netherlands women's national rugby union team are a national sporting side of Netherlands, representing them at rugby union.
-The side first played in 1982.
+The side played the women's first international test match against France in 1982.

 History

 The Netherlands' women's national rugby union team hosted the first ever women's international women's rugby union match.
 This match took place in Utrecht on June 13, 1982.
 France won against the Netherlands with 4–0.

 The Netherlands made their debut at the 1991 World Cup.
 They finished in 7th place out of 12 teams.
 They hosted the 1998 World Cup and qualified for the 2002 World Cup, where they finished 13th and 15th.

 Women's rugby has increased in popularity in the Netherlands in the past decades.
 The airing of the 2015 World Cup on national television has further attributed to the increase in popularity.

+On 16 March 2024, the Netherlands won the play-off, for the 2024 WXV 3 competition, against Colombia, who finished at the bottom of the inaugural WXV 3 standings in 2023.
+By virtue of being the highest nation in World Rugby's Women's Rankings who did not take part in the inaugural edition, the Netherlands were given the opportunity to play for a spot in this year's tournament.